github/codeql/docs/codeql/codeql-cli/creating-codeql-databases.rst

 - ``--no-run-unnecessary-builds``: used with ``--db-cluster`` to suppress the build command for languages where the CodeQL CLI does not need to monitor the build (for example, Python and JavaScript/TypeScript).
+- ``--overwrite``: use to force the CodeQL CLI to replace a existing database or database cluster even if it exists on disk.

 For full details of all the options you can use when creating databases, see the `database create reference documentation <../manual/database-create>`__.